-When you change the speed step, the display will automatically change from showing the locomotive's address to showing the locomotive's speed and direction.
+Each time you change the locomotive's speed, the display will automatically change from showing the locomotive's address to showing the locomotive's speed and direction.
 If speed step 0 (locomotive standing still) is reached, the display will automatically change back from showing speed steps to showing the locomotive address.